Gandi/gandi.cli/README.md

     $ gandi domain info example.com

+#### 5. List NS records of a domain
+    $ gandi record list example.com

+You can use `--output` to extract your zone records in a file, then edit it and use `gandi record update example.com -f file` to update it easily.

 ### Creating a Virtual Machine

 Gandi Server offers powerful Xen- and Linux-based virtual machines since 2007.